-Originally not from Malaysia, “Nasi Briyani” has however found its place in South East Asian countries like Malaysia and Singapore.
-It is quite a popular dish in many casual Mamak eateries and often enjoyed with meat curries, eggs and vegetables.
-While the argument goes on to find the origin of 'Nasi Briyani', I choose to celebrate this dish with the different ways it is cooked in various countries.
+Although not originally from Malaysia, “Nasi Briyani” has however found its place in South East Asian countries like Malaysia and Singapore.
+It is a popular dish in many casual Mamak eateries and often enjoyed with meat curries, eggs and vegetables.
+While the argument goes on to find the origin of nasi briyani, I choose to celebrate this dish with the various ways it is cooked in different countries.

 The usage of pandan leaves to add fragrance to the rice definitely gives it a Malaysian twist.
-Besides that, the rice is cooked separately without the meat.
-In Mamak eateries, the rice is served as it is and any preferred side dishes are selected separately.
-It is like a buffet of curries and delicious dishes that go perfectly with 'Nasi Briyani'.
+Besides that, the rice is cooked separately without any meat.
+In Mamak eateries, the rice is served as it is or together with any preferred side dishes.
+It is like a buffet of curries and delicious dishes that go perfectly well with the rice.

-A basic plate of 'Nasi Briyani' consists of spiced rice and meat curry of your choice.
-I personally prefer mutton and chicken curry to go with 'Nasi Briyani'.
-Therefore, I had chosen to prepare a video on 'Nasi Briyani' with a special chicken curry.
-Just like many of my other recipes, feel free to substitute chicken with other meat of your choice.
+A basic plate of nasi briyani consists of spiced rice and meat curry of your choice.
+I personally prefer mutton and chicken curry.
+Therefore, I had chosen to prepare a video on nasi briyani with a special chicken curry.
+Just like many of my recipes, feel free to substitute chicken with the meat of your choice.
 The key is to use the same selection of spices and allow the meat to cook until it is tender.

 Marinating the chicken with yoghurt helps to tenderize the meat as the lactic acid in the yoghurt breaks down the protein.
 Additionally, the tanginess in the Greek yoghurt definitely adds a wonderful flavour to the curry.
-In this recipe, I had selected Greek yoghurt but you may use any other yoghurt or even curd.
-Greek yoghurt is known to be thicker, richer in fats and more resistant to heat.
+In this recipe, I had selected Greek yoghurt as it is known to be thicker, richer in fats and more resistant to heat.
+You may use other types of yoghurt or even curd.
 The creamier it is, the more delicious it becomes!

-Ghee plays an important role in making a good plate of 'Nasi Briyani'.
+Ghee also plays an important role in making a good plate of nasi briyani.
 In fact, I honestly think it contributed a huge difference to the flavour.
-As ghee is often sold in big cans, it normally would not be fully utilized, thus would be such a waste.
-Moreover, making ghee on your own is a little bit of a hassle.
-Hence, a quick DIY version of ghee using butter is also presented in the video.
+However, it is often sold in big cans and normally would not be fully utilized causing a wastage.
+Besides, making ghee from scratch is also a hassle.
+Hence, a quick DIY version of ghee using butter is presented in the video.